-We offer up to 10 summer positions each year to economics, banking or finance students who usually have one or two years of an Honours or Masters degree left to complete following their internship.
+We offer up to 10 summer positions each year to economics, banking, finance law and mathematics students who usually have one or two years of an Honours or Masters degree left to complete following their internship.

 You’ll be majoring in economics, finance, banking, law and/or mathematics.
 Subjects that are useful to take include macroeconomics, monetary economics, finance, applied econometrics, law and/or mathematics subjects like QUAN (mathematics for economics and finance).